jipolanco/Circulation.jl/README.md

 # Circulation.jl

-Computation of velocity circulation statistics from Navier--Stokes and Gross--Pitaevskii data.
+Computation of velocity circulation statistics from Navier-Stokes and Gross-Pitaevskii data.

-Most of the code is in the two submodules `GPFields` and `GPStatistics`.

 ## Setup